Gerald Bray: Writing

 Bray's book, Biblical Interpretation: Past and Present, was one of Christianity Today's books of the year in 1997.

 He has written extensively on the history of the canon law of the Church of England, publishing two major works on the subject, The Anglican Canons 1529-1947 and Tudor Church Reform, both of which were sponsored by the Church of England Record Society.
 He also edited the Convocation records of the Churches of England and Ireland from the Middle Ages to the nineteenth century.
 Bray was also the editor of the Churchman academic journal from 1983 to 2018.

 His most important recent books are God is Love, a Biblical and Systematic Theology, published by Crossway (2012) and God has spoken.
 A history of Christian theology, also published by Crossway in 2014.

-Since then he has published Augustine and the Christian Life (Crossway, 2015), The Church: A theological and historical account (Baker, 2016) and an edition of the Books of Homilies of the Church of England (James Clarke, 2016).
+Since then he has published Augustine on the Christian Life (Crossway, 2015), The Church: A theological and historical account (Baker, 2016) and an edition of the Books of Homilies of the Church of England (James Clarke, 2016).
 In 2017 he published a critical edition of the Procès-Verbal de l'Assemblée Générale du Clergé de France (1788), an important witness to the French pre-revolution from the Archives Nationales in Paris.

 In 2021 he published The History of Christianity in Britain and Ireland (Apollos), a magisterial study of its subject.
 He also published The Attributes of God (Crossway) and Anglicanism (Lexham Press) in the same year.

-He has also published ″A Companion to the Book of Common Prayer″ (James Clarke, 2023), a guide to the classic 1662 Prayer Book of the Church of England intended for students and lay people generally.
+He has also published A Companion to the Book of Common Prayer (James Clarke, 2023), a guide to the classic 1662 Prayer Book of the Church of England intended for students and lay people generally.